 - Step 6: Informational-VCAA presents to Executive Cabinet for review and discussion. - Step 7: Decision-VCAA presents to the Chancellor for review.
-Chancellor's signature (requires a signature to move forward, may be sent back to Faculty Association for a maximum of one week to resolve issues). - Step 8: Decision-Chancellor/VCAA present to Board of Trustees via resolution if needed (see ADHE guidelines for curriculum changes) - Step 9: Decision-Chancellor/VCAA present to ADHE Coordinating Board using the appropriate forms available at http://www.adhe.edu/institutions/academic-affairs/academic-program-proposal-and-review/ - Step 10: Decision-VCAA submits to the Higher Learning Commission and/or any additional accrediting bodies - Step 11: Internal Review-Sponsoring faculty member and Dean prepare written a 1-year review and 5-year internal program self-study to the Program Review sub-committee.
-The respective reviews, once completed, are forwarded to the Curriculum Committee, appropriate advisory committee, and filed in the VCAA's office. - Step 12: External Review-Dean collaborates with faculty members to complete the appropriate 10-year review required by the Arkansas Department of Higher Education.
+Chancellor's signature (requires a signature to move forward, may be sent back to Faculty Association for a maximum of one week to resolve issues). - Step 8: Decision-Chancellor/VCAA presents to Board of Trustees via resolution if needed (see ADHE guidelines for curriculum changes) - Step 9: Decision-Chancellor/VCAA presents to ADHE Coordinating Board using the appropriate forms available at ADHE Program Proposal and Review - Step 10: Decision-VCAA submits to the Higher Learning Commission and/or any additional accrediting bodies - Step 11: Internal Review-Sponsoring faculty member and Dean prepare written a 3-year review internal program self-study to the Program Review sub-committee.
+The respective reviews, once completed, are forwarded to the Curriculum Committee, appropriate advisory committee, and filed in the VCAA's office. - Step 12: External Review-Dean collaborates with faculty members to complete the appropriate 7 to 10-year review required by the Arkansas Department of Higher Education and/or appropriate accrediting or licensing body.